Symplectic hats: Hats in the punctured projective plane

-and degree $q$, where we are assuming, without loss of generality, that $q>p$. \end{lemma} \begin{rmk} The knot $T_{p,q}$ might wear a hat of smaller genus and degree if $p$ is sufficiently small, but it is interesting to note that these numbers are optimal if $q<2p$.
-To see this suppose that $q<2p$, and that there is a degree-$d$ hat for $T(p,q)$.
+\begin{rmk} The knot $T_{p,q}$ might wear a hat of smaller genus and degree if $p$ is sufficiently small, but it is interesting to note that these numbers are optimal if $q<2p$.
+To see this suppose that $q<2p$, and that there is a degree-$d$ hat for $T_{p,q}$.
 We apply~\cite[Equation $(\star_j)$, page 523]{BCG} with $j=1$.
 The inequality reads

 where $d$ is the degree of the hat, and $\Gamma(k)$ is the $k^{\rm th}$ element of the semigroup comprising all non-negative integer linear combinations of $p$ and $q$ (starting at $\Gamma(1) = 0 = 0p+0q$).